selairi/memory_notation.h/PROBLEMS.md

 Solution:

-Check array boundaries or use and object to get or set array elements:
+Check array boundaries or use an object to get or set array elements:

     // Object that controls an array
     struct Array {